bazelbuild/bazel/site/docs/starlark_config.md

 )
 ```

+Note: if a rule depends on a build setting, it will receive whatever providers
+the build setting implementation function returns, like any other dependency.
+But all other references to the value of the build setting (e.g. in transitions)
+will see its basic Starlark-typed value, not this post implementation function
+value.

 #### Instantiating Build Settings
 Rules defined with the `build_setting` parameter have an implicit mandatory
 `build_setting_default` attribute.
 This attribute takes on the same type as